 Famous for: Migrating the entire GN system to a colocated Linux platform and generally securing GreenNet’s future through brilliant technical planning.

 Languages: Czech, English, Czechlish

 Least likely to say: “Comrades”

-Experience at GN: Cedric has been providing freelance IT support to the voluntary sector for about fifteen years, having worked as a programmer and technical writer, but migrated to GreenNet in 2003, where he works on mail and web systems administration, DNS, client support and hardcore nonviolent security measures.
+Experience at GN: Cedric has been providing freelance IT support to the voluntary sector for about fifteen years, having worked as a programmer and technical writer, but migrated to GreenNet in 2003, where he works on mail and web systems administration, DNS, internet policy and free expression research, client support and hardcore nonviolent security measures.

 Favourite OS: RiscOS, Windows 95b, c, d but not e (because there’s a bug in the kernel interrupt call table)

-Famous for: Being an anti-spam Time Lord (think Doctor Who against scammers instead of Slitheen, or Daleks if you’re over 40) avidly collecting, analysing and peacefully destroying spam, and pioneering no-cost peer-to-peer website mirroring.
+Famous for: Being an anti-spam Time Lord (think Doctor Who against scammers instead of Daleks) avidly collecting, analysing and peacefully destroying spam, and pioneering no-cost peer-to-peer website mirroring.